-Let $S$ be a non-empty set.
-A function of $S$ into the unit real interval $[0, 1]$ is called a fuzzy set of $S$ (\cite{Zadeh}).
-The set of all fuzzy sets of $S$ will be denoted by $\mathfrak{F}(S)$.
+A function of a non-empty set $S$ into the real unit interval $[0, 1]$ is called a {\it fuzzy subset} of $S$ (see \cite{Zadeh}).
+By \cite{Wang} and \cite{Mordeson}, if $*$ is an associative operation on a non-empty set $S$, then the set $\mathfrak{F}(S)$ of all fuzzy subsets of $S$ form a semigroup under the operation $\circ$ defined by the following way: for arbitrary $f, g\in \mathfrak{F}(S)$ and $s\in S$,

-Let $S$ be a multiplicative semigroup, that is, a non-empty set together with an associative multiplication.
-For arbitrary $f, g\in \mathfrak{F}(S)$ and an element $s\in S$, let

-Using the fact that the unit interval $[0, 1]$, ordered in the natural way, is a completely distributive lattice (see \cite{Raney} or \cite{Szasz}), the operation $\circ$ is associative on the set $\mathfrak{F}(S)$, and so $(\mathfrak{F}(S); \circ )$ is a semigroup.
-For this result (published without proof), we refer to \cite[Proposition 1.2]{Wang} or \cite[Section 2.3]{Mordeson}.

-It is easy to see that, on an arbitrary non-empty set $S$, the operation defined by $ab=b$ ($a, b\in S$) is associative, and so $S$ is a right zero semigroup (\cite{Nagy}).
-Thus, if $S$ is a non-empty set, then $(\mathfrak{F}(S); \circ )$ is a semigroup; for arbitrary $a\in S$ and fuzzy sets $f$ and $g$ of $S$,
+As every graphon is a fuzzy subset of the unit square $[0, 1]^2$, the following problem seems interesting from a semigroup theory perspective.